-The Executive Directors and eligible employees are participants to options under the Employee Share Option Scheme ("BRC Share Option Scheme 2011") approved by shareholders on 25 January 2011.
+The executive directors and eligible employees are participants to options under the Employee Share Option Scheme ("BRC Share Option Scheme 2011" or the "Scheme") approved by shareholders on 25 January 2011.
 The Scheme provides an opportunity for participants who have contributed significantly to the growth and performance of the Company to participate in the equity of the Company, thereby aligning their interests with shareholders.